immense/immybot-documentation/src/guide/README.md

 # Introduction

 Welcome!
-This docuementation is a work in progress.
+This documentation is a work in progress.
 We are updating this website every day with new information.